Logo Design Inspiration

 4 – A Good Name

 There was a time when naming your business was no big deal.
 If you were the local supplier of pharmaceuticals, you only had to post a sign on your building with the word ‘Drugs’ on it and you’d have an endless supply of customers.
 Come to think of it, that would still work today only there’d be a higher percentage of sketchy customers.
 Anyway, it was not uncommon to see business names like Johnny’s Good-Time Emporium & Smoke Shop.
 At least you knew what Johnny was up to when he was at work.
-Today, you have to consider the internet and your business name needs to make a nice website domain name.
-Using our example, www.johnnysgoodtimeemporiumandsmokeshop.com is very likely still unregistered because it’s such a dumb domain name.
+Today, you have to consider the internet and your business name needs to make a nice website domain, plus great content.
+Using our example, www.johnnysgoodtimeemporiumandsmokeshop.com is very likely still unregistered because it’s such a dumb domain.
 But as a branding tool and eventual logo, Johnny’s would be pretty simple.
 The website at www.johnnys.whatever would help to solidify the branding.

 The Cool Logos Hall of Fame